README.1ST

 • The rel="canonical" link HTTP header

-There is also an [explain] link that will take you to the Panl Results Explainer for this particular canonical URL.
+There is also an [explain] link that will take you to the in-built Panl Results Explainer web app for this particular canonical URL.

-1. The search query box, by default, Panl responds to the same parameter name as The Solr server - i.e. 'q'.
+1. The search query box, by default, Panl responds to the same URL parameter name as The Solr server - i.e. 'q'.
 This can be configured to be a different value through the Panl properties file.
+In this book, it has been configured to respond to the 'search' query parameter.

-2. Active filters, either queries, selected facets, or sorting options that are currently limiting the results - the [Remove] link is the URL path that will remove this query, facet, or sorting option from the results.
-If it is an active sorting filter, the [Change to DESC] or [Change to ASC] links will invert the sorting order without affecting any further sub-ordering.
+5. Active Sorting, sorting options that are currently ordering the results - the link is the URI path that will remove this query, facet, or sorting option from the results.
+If it is an active sorting filter, the Change to DESC or Change to ASC links will invert the sorting order without affecting any further sub-ordering.

 DATE Range filters (not shown[8]), enabling searching over a range of dates (but not a specific date) in the form of: